Just one question: which of these options suits you best?

 The second sentence states:

-As shown, the first two sentences of ISO/TR 20416 say that residual risks remain throughout the life cycle of the medical device and why.
-To make sure the residual risks of the device stays ‘acceptable’ information of safety and performance of the devices in use shall be collected and analysed.
+To make sure the residual risks of the device stays ‘acceptable’, information of safety and performance of the devices in use shall be collected and analysed.
 The information shall also be used in other processes.

 When shall post-market surveillance be performed?

-It was mentioned before that residual risks remain throughout the life cycle of the medical device.
-Therefore PMS shall be performed during the complete life cycle of the device and the extend of PMS activities shall be proportionate to the risk class and type of device.
+Because residual risks remain throughout the life cycle of the medical device, PMS shall be performed during the complete life cycle of the device and the extend of PMS activities shall be proportionate to the risk class and type of device.
 For class I devices a post-market surveillance report shall be written which includes the results and conclusions of the data analysis.
 It shall be updated when necessary.
 For class IIa, class IIb and class III devices a periodic safety update report (PSUR) shall be written which includes the same topics as the post-market surveillance report, but is updated more frequently.

 Summarizing

 Setting up a PMS system requires access to multiple documents, whereas each document contains its own requirements.
-List these requirements, implement them in your QMS system and write clear procedures proportionate to the medical device.
-This, together with an ongoing PMS feedback loop, will lead to a properly developed PMS system and maintains the devices safety and performance.
+List these requirements, implement them in your QMS and write clear procedures proportionate to the medical device.
+This, together with an ongoing PMS feedback loop will lead to a properly developed PMS system and will maintain the device’s safety and performance.